-2016 brings optimistic job news for college graduates and prospective grad students.
-The markets continue to soar and surveys show companies are becoming more optimistic about making new hires than they have been the past few years.
+2017 brings optimistic job news for college graduates and prospective grad students.
+The markets continue to soar and surveys show companies are becoming more optimistic about making new hires than in the past few years.
 The number of employers conducting internship and job interviews at university and college career centers is up, and employers are making more, and more attractive, offers to graduates.
 The greatest difficulty facing many recent college grads this year may be whether to put off graduate study in order to take advantage of current job offerings, or whether to commit to grad study now in order to pursue even better career prospects.

 According to the U.S. Department of Labor, the fields with the greatest demand for new professionals over the next decade include health care, education, management and professional services, information, and financial services.
 The National Association of Colleges and Employers reports that accounting, electrical and mechanical engineering, economics and finance, business administration/management, marketing, and computer and information science are all fields that are actively hiring.

 The health care category includes many occupations in high demand.
 Demand for medical and health care services managers, including public health professionals, is expected to grow faster than average.
 Although the market for dental services is not expected to grow in the near future, there should be many opportunities for young dental school graduates to take over practices from retiring dentists.
 Employment opportunities for psychologists are expected to expand, especially in schools, hospitals, mental health clinics, substance abuse treatment centers, and consulting firms.

 Demand for teachers is expected to remain high.
 There will be especially high demand for math, science, bilingual, and foreign language teachers.